vikascdy/MavenJenkinsIntegrationV1/README.md

    * Specify the JDK used by Jenkins job.
    * Now for sonar runner configuration there are two ways to tell Jenkins:
      * Specify the path to project properties file that contains the configuration of sonar runner for sonar analysis.
-     * We can specify the project properties either mandatory or optional for sonar runner analyzer.
+     * We can explicitly specify the project properties (can be mandatory or optional) for sonar runner analyzer.